appsmithorg/appsmith-docs/website/docs/reference/widgets/list.md

 <dd>

-Enables you to implement [server side pagination](#server-side-pagination) on the List widget
+Enables you to implement [server side pagination](#server-side-pagination) on the List widget.

 </dd>